 What Can You Include In A Compensation Claim?

-To answer the question, how much compensation will I get for a broken foot? it depends on the actual injury and how bad it is.
-For example, crushed foot injury compensation would be far lower than compensation for an amputated foot.
+Answering the question of ‘how much compensation will I get for a broken foot?’ or ‘how much are foot injury compensation payouts in the UK?’ depends on the actual injury and how bad it is.
+For example, crushed foot injury compensation could, in some cases, be far lower than compensation for an amputated foot.
 However, every claim is made up of a number of different types of damages, such as:

 - General damages: